 A typical non-affected nerve is approximately 2mm wide.
 A Morton’s neuroma can grow to more than 15mm in size.
 This thickened and enlarged nerve is very sensitive and is easily irritated by the surrounding bones.
 Irritation and compression of the nerve causes the pain and symptoms of a Morton’s neuroma.

 Neuromas can occur in all age groups and are more common in females.
 Usually only one foot is affected but it may affect both feet.

 A Morton’s neuroma is often incorrectly referred to as a motor neuroma or a planter’s neuroma or is confused with a Morton’s foot or Morton’s toe.
 The name ‘neuroma’ can be deceptive as the naming may imply a tumorous growth, but it’s important to note that a Morton’s neuroma is benign and non-cancerous.

-What does a neuroma feel like?
+What does a neuroma feel or look like?

 What causes a neuroma?

 It is not clearly known what causes a neuroma in the foot.
 However it is thought that the fibrous thickening could be the result of inflammation, caused by the nerve being pinched or irritated by the bones (metatarsals) on either side of the nerve.

 Poorly fitting footwear is a common factor contributing to the development of a neuroma.
 Footwear that is too narrow or tight can compress the foot squeezing and irritating the nerve.
 High heel shoes also place excessive force on these nerves.

 Your ‘biomechanics’ i.e. the structure and function of your feet can also predispose to the development of a neuroma.